manelsalvat/Sysbasic_backend/README.md

 Sysbasic_backend
 ================
-This is a shcool project for web design course
+This is a school project for web design course
 ----
 Curs diseny web
 ----